Chimichurri marinated entrecote (vegan: marinated oyster mushrooms) with Hasselback baked potatoes and green beans

 40 g

-Did you know that this meal offers a protein-rich option with either juicy entrecote or delicious oyster mushrooms?
-Entrecote provideshigh-quality animal protein and iron, while oyster mushrooms are a vitamin-rich, vegan alternative.
-Hasselback potatoes offercomplex carbohydrates for long-lasting energy, while green beans are packed with vitamins and minerals.
+Did you know that this meal with either juicy entrecote or delicious oyster mushrooms offers a protein -rich option?
+Entrecote delivers high quality animal protein and iron, while oyster mushrooms represent a vitamin -rich, vegan alternative.
+Offer hate back potatoes complex carbohydrates for long -lasting energy, while green beans score with vitamins and minerals.
 A balanced meal that combines taste and nutrients!